dubidub/blog/_posts/2020-03-30-a-review-of-accessible-education-resources-in-taipei-city.md

 ### SOURCE CODES

-All source codes used in this post can be found on [Colab](https://colab.research.google.com/drive/1itojB5DPhePhcNLkehzAX08va5ylPQRI?usp=sharing) or my [GitHub](https://github.com/dubidub/THE-REPRESENTATION-AND-MEASUREMENTS-OF-URBAN-TRANSPORTATION-NETWORKS).

 A [full report](https://github.com/dubidub/Coursera_Capstone/blob/master/A_Review_of_Accessible_Education_Resources_in_Taipei_City.pdf) and [Notebook](https://github.com/dubidub/Coursera_Capstone/blob/master/A_Review_of_Accessible_Education_Resources_in_Taipei_City.ipynb) containing codes used in this study can be found on my GitHub.